-For a simple summer dessert without the fuss, try these lemon roasted peaches served with raspberry sauce that take ripe summer peaches and tangy raspberries to the next level.
+For a simple summer dessert without the fuss, try these oven roasted peaches served with raspberry sauce that take ripe summer peaches and tangy raspberries up a notch.

 There’s nothing quite as good as stone fruit in the summer.
 The season is awash in delicious peaches, nectarines, plums, apricots, and cherries and I am happy to consume them with abandon before they disappear.

-On most days a simple juicy peach makes for the most satisfying dessert, but having said that, sometimes a little something extra is in order and that’s when I make roasted peaches with raspberry sauce.
+On most days a simple juicy peach makes for the most satisfying dessert, but having said that, sometimes a little something extra is in order and that’s when I make roasted peaches.

 Roasting peaches has a magical effect, bringing out their natural sweetness and concentrating their flavor (it also makes them meltingly tender).
 Even a lackluster or not quite ripe peach can benefit from a roast in the oven.